reimagined/resolve/docs/tutorial.md

 ]
 ```

-Run the application and click a shopping list's name view the result.
+Run the application and click a shopping list's name to view the result.
 To test the View Model's reactiveness, keep the page opened and use the following console input to add a shopping list item:

 ```bash
 curl -i http://localhost:3000/api/commands/ \